zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 ### Spherical Waves

 Let us focus on the case when the observation point is far away from the source.
-It is important for two reasons: first, if we are dealing with small particles, a typical observation falls into this category, and second, because this assumption greatly simplifies the behavior of the scattered wave, as we shall now demonstrate.
+It is important for two reasons: first, if we are dealing with small particles, a typical observation falls into this category, and second, because this assumption greatly simplifies the behavior of the scattered wave, as we shall soon demonstrate.

 The idea behind the far-field approximation is simple: we discard certain terms in Equations 12.14 and 12.18.
 In order to do that, we must consider their magnitudes relative to each other: